 Here’s why I think this is SUPER interesting:

 In video games, you have something called procedural generation.
 Essentially, to save on processing power, only the things currently visible to the player are rendered, and only to the depth of their observation, and only up to certain system limits (in a game that would mean resolution/pixel size, render distance, frame rate, etc…but to us that might be the speed of light (render distance), resolution/pixel size (Planck length), etc.).

-Some pre-rendering of things just outside the player’s view may occur, but in a sufficiently advanced system capable of instantaneous real-time rendering that might not be necessary.
+Some pre-rendering of things just outside the player’s view may occur (which could explain why a probability wave needs to exist), but in a sufficiently advanced system capable of instantaneous real-time rendering that might not be necessary.
 Some aspects of the game may be fixed, scripted, while other aspects may be totally random.

 Procedural generation, stated simply: “Everything in the game is in an unrendered, probabilistic state until observed by a player.”